 “You thinking about the brew or Jonah?”

-She nodded and looked at her glass, wanting to take another gulp but feeling something in her resist.
+She nodded and looked at her glass, wanting to take another gulp but felt something in her resist.
 “Look,” she said, after long seconds of silence, “believe it or not, I do appreciate the concern.
-But I’m really not sure I should be concerned myself.
+But I’m really not sure I should be concerned about myself.
 Not anymore.
 I’m not going to back down for such a type as Jonah.”

-“He is dangerous,” the stranger said.
+“He is dangerous,” Ike said.